 1 Har Gow - Xiā jiǎo - 虾饺 - Shrimp Dumplings

-The KING of dim sum, the har gao, is the benchmark of any dim sum restaurant in Hong Kong.
+The KING of dim sum, the har gao, is the benchmark of any dim sum restaurant in Southern China.
 Stuffed plump with springy shrimp, pork fat, and bamboo shoots, and wrapped with a delicate rice flour wrapper, these are the ICONIC dish of any dim sum meal.
 I order them every single time!
 You can judge the quality of the restaurant simply by the quality of their har gao.
 It should be juicy and springy and full of juice yet the outside should be dry and slightly sticky.
 I’m guilty of dipping them in chili sauce, known as 辣椒酱 Làjiāo jiàng.

 2 Siu Mai - Shāomai - 烧卖 - Pork Dumplings